 The Crownstone user interaction paradigm introduces artificial intelligence in the home.
 Your home is gonna react to your presence.
 The idea to have the user use the smartphone as a fancy remote control device seems quite limited.

 The alternative to trusted devices is to use untrusted devices and introduce encryption at the application layer.
 It is important not to roll your own encryption.
 For example AES-128 or AES-256 is a common encryption method.
-Seagate has a nice technology paper about the pros and cons of AES-128.
-Note how important it is to think about where and how to store these keys!
+Seagate had a nice technology paper about the pros and cons of AES-128 (but not available anymore).
+It is important to think about where and how to store these keys!
 Most systems are not hacked because of the cryptographic mechanism itself, but the management and deployment of the keys.
 Additional security measures that can be taken are things like (1) broadcasting very weakly when in factory settings, so only a person in close proximity can set up a new device, (2) making sure that the keys are accessible by nothing else except for the right smartphone apps.

 To be able to connect to untrusted devices the Bluetooth specification is a little bit vague with respect to caching.
 On Android and iOS the BLE services are discovered through calling a